datasciencesg/knowledge-base/Introduction-to-Statistical-Learning/README.md

-# Statistical-Learning
+### Introduction to Statistical Learning

-Repository for my R code for the Winter 2015 Statistical Learning Course from Stanford
+Lecture examples, quizzes, and textbook exercises for Stanford OpenX: Introduction to Statistical Learning (Jan 2015)